We were in Gambia!

 The ACHPR is a regional monitoring mechanism that forms part of the African Union, established under the African Charter.
 It is mandated to promote and protect human rights in Africa.

-Benter Mboya, a grassroots leader is a woman with a disability who hails from Kisumu County and works as a village administrator.
-As a Network that brings together women with disabilities-led organisations, we are increasingly happy and encouraged when our members are afforded such opportunities to advance their advocacy in regional platforms.
+Benter Mboya, a grassroots leader, is a woman with a disability who hails from Kisumu County and works as a village administrator.
+"As a Network that brings together women with disabilities-led organisations, we are increasingly happy and encouraged when our members are afforded such opportunities to advance their advocacy in regional platforms," noted Elizabeth Mang'eni, the Network Communications Liaison.

 How the journey went

 In one of the side events where Benter spoke, she made a plea to ensure that caregivers of children with disabilities are also afforded advocacy spaces where they can address issues related to children with disabilities.
 She mentioned the discrimination by association that caregivers of children with disabilities face, as well as stigma and isolation.
-In her rural community, Benter continues to work with caregivers of children with disabilities from informal settlement schemes where she attests to the many challenges that they face as they raise their children with disabilities.
+In her rural community, Benter continues to work with caregivers of children with disabilities from informal settlement schemes, where she attests to the many challenges that they face as they raise their children with disabilities.

 Warm people

-With an extremely busy calendar, Benter was able to find some few minutes to visit the beach.
-This was both relaxing and refreshing and a chance to tour Gambia.
-‘I found the Gambian people to be so warm and welcoming,” said Benter adding that this made her enjoy her stay the more.Having recently returned, Benter is appreciative of the connections she made while in Gambia.
-She is keen to keep these connections and open more opportunities for women and girls with disabilities.
+With an extremely busy calendar, Benter was able to find a few minutes to visit the beach.
+This was both relaxing and refreshing, and a chance to tour Gambia.
+‘I found the Gambian people to be so warm and welcoming,” said Benter, adding that this made her enjoy her stay the more.

 “I am so happy that ICJ-Africa supported my travel to Gambia, as well as ensuring that I could travel with my aide.
 This made my participation meaningful,” said Benter.
 She added, “Thank you also to the Network through which this engagement happened.”